-- 1. A hotel employer shall immediately allow a hotel worker sufficient paid time to report the violent or threatening conduct to a law enforcement agency and to consult with a counselor or advisor of the hotel worker's choice. - 2.
-A hotel employer shall not prevent, or attempt to prevent, a hotel worker from reporting violent or threatening conduct to a law enforcement agency. - 3.
-A hotel employer shall not take or threaten to take any adverse employment action against a hotel worker based on the hotel worker's decision to report or not to report violent or threatening conduct to a law enforcement agency. - 4.
+- ii.
+A hotel employer shall not prevent, or attempt to prevent, a hotel worker from reporting violent or threatening conduct to a law enforcement agency. - iii.
+A hotel employer shall not take or threaten to take any adverse employment action against a hotel worker based on the hotel worker's decision to report or not to report violent or threatening conduct to a law enforcement agency. - iv.
 Upon request by a hotel worker, a hotel employer shall provide reasonable accommodations to a hotel worker who has been subjected to violent or threatening conduct.
-Reasonable accommodations may include, but are not limited to, a modified work schedule, reassignment to a vacant position, or other reasonable adjustment to job structure, workplace facility, or work requirements.

-E. A hotel employer shall place on the back of the entrance door to each guest room and restroom facility in a hotel a sign written in a font size of no less than eighteen (18) points, that includes the heading "The Law Protects Hotel Workers From Threatening Behavior," provides a citation to this chapter of the Buena Park Municipal Code, and notifies guests that the hotel employer provides personal security devices to its employees.

-F. A hotel employer shall provide annual training to its hotel workers regarding how to use and maintain a personal security device, the hotel employer's protocol for responding to activation of a personal security device, and the rights of hotel workers and obligations of the hotel employer as set forth in this section.
+Reasonable accommodations may include, but are not limited to, a modified work schedule, reassignment to a vacant position, or other reasonable adjustment to job structure, workplace facility, or work requirements. - v.
+A hotel employer shall place on the back of the entrance door to each guest room and restroom facility in a hotel a sign written in a font size of no less than eighteen (18) points that includes the heading "The Law Protects Hotel Workers From Threatening Behavior," provides a citation to this chapter of the City of Ontario Municipal Code, and notifies guests that the hotel employer provides personal security devices to its employees. - vi.
+A hotel employer shall provide annual training to its hotel workers regarding how to use and maintain a personal security device, the hotel employer's protocol for responding to activation of a personal security device, and the rights of hotel workers and obligations of the hotel employer as set forth in this section.
 Such training shall be provided to hotel workers by the later of thirty (30) days after the effective date of this chapter or within one (1) month of the hotel worker's date of hire.
-For hotels having sixty (60) or more guest rooms, the hotel employer shall provide the training in each language spoken as the primary language of at least ten percent (10%) of the hotel's workforce.
-The hotel employer shall maintain accurate records demonstrating attendance at such trainings.
+The hotel employer shall provide the training in each language spoken as the primary language of at least ten percent (10%) of the hotel's workforce.
+The hotel employer shall maintain accurate records demonstrating attendance at such trainings, a copy of which shall be provided to any hotel worker or hotel worker's designated representative who requests such records.

-§ 8.64.040 Measures to provide fair compensation for workload.
+Sec.
+5-34.04.
+Measures to provide fair compensation for workload.